Wok & Skillet

 chinese almond cookies on baking sheet

-Bake at 350°F for 10 - 12 minutes or until the edges are slightly brown.
-Allow the cookies to cool on wire racks.
+Bake at 350°F for 10-12 minutes, or until the edges are slightly browned.
+Let the cookies cool on a wire rack, where they’ll firm up as they set.

 Enjoy while they're still warm!